-5.1 Economic Foundations of Distrust
+6.1 Economic Foundations of Distrust

-Does our distrust measure capture the lack of confidence in local institutions?
-We correlate GPS trust with measures of confidence in institutions and perceived corruption in various organizations from the World Value Survey.33 of confidence level.
-We assign a weight of 2 to "A great deal of confidence," 1 to "Quite a lot of confidence," -1 to "Not very much confidence," -2 to "None at all," and 0 to "Don't know" or "No answer."
-The country-specific confidence score is the weighted average of the respondents in each category.
-Similarly, WVS surveys perceived corruption in business, civil service, and local and state governments.
-We assign a weight of 2 to "None of them," 1 to "Few of them," -1 to "Most of them," -2 to "All of them," and 0 to "Don't know" or "No answer."
-The corruption control score is the weighted average of the respondents in each category.
-The scale of the score ranges from -200 to 200.
+First, we document that our distrust measure captures the lack of confidence in local institutions.
+We correlate GPS trust with measures of confidence in institutions and perceived corruption in various organizations from the World Value Survey (WVS henceforth).50 WVS elicits respondents' confidence levels in banks, major companies, government, politics, and civil service and reports the percentage of respondents in each category by confidence level.
+We assign a score of 2 to "A great deal of confidence," 1 to "Quite a lot of confidence," -1 to "Not very much confidence," -2 to "None at all," and 0 to "Don't know" or "No answer."